tdangw/Chess-AI-Arena/README.md

 # Chess AI Arena

-This is a web-based Chinese Chess (Xiangqi) game built with React, TypeScript, and Vite.
+This is a web-based Chinese Chess (Xiangqi) game built with React and TypeScript, running in a modern browser environment without a traditional bundler setup.

 ## Features